FAQs Updated March 31, 2011

 Sunday evening is a very special time downtown.
 All the ships are gone and the locals come out for the free concert in the Plaza bandshell.
 You won't see many gringos, and you will find the people are very friendly and welcoming.

 Rent a car and drive straight east to the undeveloped east side of the island.
 Stop and see the San Gervasio Mayan ruins (don't expect Chichen Itza -- it's pretty small, but it's still an authentic Mayan ruin), the roadside shops and tour the Tequila Factory.
-Have a libation or two at Mescalito's right on the beach (the best Margaritas on the island, but expensive by Cozumel standards).
-Then drive south along the coast (the road north is unpaved and for 4-wheel drive vehicles only -- no services if you break down, and it's a L-O-N-G walk back to civilization).
+Drive all the way to the east side of the island, then turn south (the only way the road goes) along the coast (the road north is unpaved and for 4-wheel drive vehicles only -- no services if you break down, and it's a L-O-N-G walk back to civilization).
 You'll be going along the east coast of the island, which is the windward, wild side.
 Don't worry about getting lost -- there's only one road!

 The beaches on the east side of the island are great, but the water is very dangerous, with strong ripping cross-currents, so look but don't go in.